aws/aws-fpga/hdk/docs/AWS_Shell_Interface_Specification.md

 -   AxUSER[14:11] – First DW's Byte enable for the Request.
 -   AxUSER[18:15] – Last DW's Byte enable for the Request.

-#### AXI-Lite interfaces -- (SDA, OCL, BAR1)

-There are three AXI-L master interfaces (Shell is master) that can be used for control interfaces.
-Each interface is sourced from a different PF/BAR.
-The mutliple interfaces allows for different software entities to have a control interface into the CL:

--   SDA - Mangement PF, BAR4
--   OCL - Application PF, BAR0
--   BAR1 - Application PF, BAR1

 ##### Outbound PCIe AXI-4 Interface Restrictions:

 -   Transfers must not violate PCIe byte enable rules (see byte enable rules below).